 Have you ever eaten fiddleheads?
 Many readers say it tastes like a cross between asparagus, baby spinach, and artichoke.
 It has a grassy, spring-y flavor with a touch of nuttiness.
 Fiddleheads are a very healthy green tonic, packed with antioxidants, omega acids, iron, and fiber.

-Caution: In North America, it’s only the ostrich variety that is harvested; it grows in central and eastern part of North America.
+Caution: Some ferns are toxic so it’s very important that you can identify the fiddleheads of the Ostrich fern.
 Fiddleheads must be picked before the fronds open to be edible.
 Each fern plant will produce several tops that turn into fronds.
 It’s best to take only half the tops per plant so they grow back.
 If you aren’t clear on how to forage, visit your local green grocer.
 They’re only available fresh or a few weeks in springtime, but they’re also sold frozen and canned.

 Many people in this area cook the young fiddleheads for an asparagus-like treat.
 They need to be cooked thoroughly before eating.
-Although they’re not identified as toxic, it’s a safe precaution.
+Although the Ostrich fern is not identified as toxic, it’s a safe precaution.
 Remove the husk, wash three times in cold water, and then either boil for 15 minutes or steam lightly in a steam basket for 10 to 12 minutes, just until tender crisp.

 A Little Fern History